DimitrovViktor/Bsc-Final-Year-Project/README.md

 ![Direct Messages Page](https://github.com/user-attachments/assets/d42f127c-4a83-44a1-982c-237d106ab60d)

-Users can send each other private messages
+Users can send each other private messages.
+They are also allowed to edit or delete their own messages.

 ---